Pay a Bill

 “I started feeling bad and said ‘get me a wheelchair and take me to the ER,’” Hessenthaler recalled.
 “That was on a Monday.
 And the next thing I can remember was waking up the following Saturday at a NorthShore hospital after having a heart procedure.”

-Due to his increasingly grave condition, the team at the VA transferred Hessenthaler to NorthShore Cardiovascular Institute, where he was seen by Cardiologist Jay Alexander, MD, and Surgeon Jonathan Somers, MD.
+Due to his increasingly grave condition, the team at the VA transferred Hessenthaler to NorthShore Cardiovascular Institute, where he was seen by a NorthShore Cardiologist, and Surgeon Jonathan Somers, MD.
 A transesophageal echocardiogram, which provides a clearer assessment of heart structure and function, found that Hessenthaler's aortic valve was failing.

 “The valve had torn, and I was being starved of blood to my brain and other parts of my body,” Hessenthaler said.
 “I would have died if they hadn’t taken quick action.”